Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0003-image-manipulation.md

 ### splashy

-* Good, because the input can be either an url or a buffer
+* Good, because the input can be either an url, or a buffer
 * Good, because the usage is short and simple

 ## Links